Latin: history and heritage. Greek language: a reminder for a beginner Greek Byzantine language when it appeared

 How and where to start learning Greek

-The next step - and in this case it does not matter whether you study Greek on your own or under the guidance of a teacher - will be the development of the grammatical basis of the Greek language.
-Many note the similarity of the grammar of the Greek language with the grammar of the Russian language.
-This is partly true: both in Greek and in Russian, nouns change by gender (there are three of them, as in Russian - masculine, feminine and neuter), numbers, cases (here it is even easier for Russian speakers, since in Greek there are only cases four - nominative, accusative, genitive and vocative), and verbs have categories of conjugation, mood ...
+The next step - and in this case it does not matter whether you study Greek on your own or under the guidance of a teacher - will be to master the grammatical basis of the Greek language.
+Many people note the similarity of Greek grammar with Russian grammar.
+This is partly true: both in Greek and in Russian, nouns change by gender (there are three of them, as in Russian - masculine, feminine and neuter), numbers, cases (here it’s even easier for Russian speakers, since in Greek there are only cases four - nominative, accusative, genitive and vocative), and verbs have categories of conjugation, mood...

 Learning Greek may seem difficult at first glance.
-However, everything is in your hands, and success depends on the regularity and intensity of classes - better, of course, under the guidance of an experienced teacher - and subsequent language practice.
+However, everything is in your hands, and success depends on the regularity and intensity of classes - preferably, of course, under the guidance of an experienced teacher - and subsequent language practice.